 Varadero Beach, Cuba

-Cuba’s full-to-the-brim with beautiful beaches, but it’s not hard to pick the best – Varadero has over 20 kilometres of white sandy beaches to its name.
+Cuba’s full-to-the-brim with beautiful beaches, but it’s not hard to pick the best – Varadero has over 20 kilometres of white sandy beach to its name.
 The sand-side hotels all have their own private stretches, topped with loungers and brollies.
 But worry not, there’s plenty of public space, too, so you don’t need to stay at one of the hotels here to find your perfect spot by the turquoise water.

 Take a look at trips to Varadero

 Looking for a stretch of sand where the ‘do not disturb’ sign is firmly in place?
 Give Uvero Alto beach a try.
 This ribbon of powder-soft sand’s sandwiched between a string of lofty palms and clear Caribbean blue waters.
 There’s a rainbow-tinted reef to snorkel over here, too.
 Back on dry land, R&R is priority number one – think time to top up your tan and catch some zzzs under the palm trees.

 Get the best deal on your break to Uvero Alto

 Sun worshippers come in their droves for Antigua’s sugary belts of sand.
 Our pick of the bunch is made for travel mag covers.
 Head to Deep Bay Beach – a 20-minute drive from St John’s – with your camera in hand because you won’t want to miss getting the perfect shot of this strip of talc-white sand.
 It’s tucked into a pocket-sized bay surrounded by tree-cloaked hills.
 There’s a shipwreck to explore just off the coast, too.